-- Medicare and Medicaid – CHS shall not routinely waive co-payments and deductibles for Medicare or Medicaid patients.
+Medicare and Medicaid – Catholic Health shall not routinely waive co-payments and deductibles for Medicare or Medicaid patients.
 Medicare and Medicaid patients are eligible for financial assistance on those co-payments if they qualify as underinsured.
-CHS may consider patients with Medicare primary and Medicaid secondary as eligible for presumptive financial assistance if no application or payment in full is made after the 120 day statement cycle prior to sending to collections.
+Catholic Health may consider patients with Medicare primary and Medicaid secondary as eligible for presumptive financial assistance if no application or payment in full is made after the 120 day statement cycle prior to sending to collections.

 c.
 Authorization to Provide Determination of Financial Assistance – The authorization of financial assistance discounts shall be provided pursuant to the following:

 - Up to $1,000 – Financial counselor/representative level

 - Over $5,000 – CFO/Vice President of Finance